Sassafraz restaurant Wedding Toronto

 When the bride and groom told me they will have a Sassafraz wedding, right in the heart of Yorkville, I was in heaven.
 I love documenting intimate weddings at Toronto restaurants where the warm atmosphere is conducive to genuine moments.
 Over the years, my photography style evolved towards a more photojournalistic one and I love capturing the love between the bride and groom in a natural environment, in-posed, unrestrained and pure.
 Compared to the typical venues, a restaurant allows the couple to focus more on the guests and fully enjoy their wedding day.
 During our first meeting, the couple mentioned they wanted their big day to be documented in a photojournalistic manner and this restaurant wedding in Toronto does exactly that.

 Our wedding photographers started at the beautiful bride's house where the bridal party and her family got ready for the big day.
 Love was in the air and the girls were giggling in anticipation of the special event.
-We were photographing not too far from Casa Loma and we really enjoyed the happy and warm atmosphere of this cold winter special day.
-The beautiful bride was of Persian descent and the groom Italian.
-According to the Persian traditions, the bride and groom received plenty of gifts on their special day (aroosi).
-Also, it is customary for the groom to receive a watch on his big day while the beautiful bride was showered with gold jewelry.
-The groom is a jazz musician and their house is adorned with plenty of musical instruments that we used as props during the beautiful bride's preparation.
+We were photographing not too far from Casa Loma and we really enjoyed the happy and warm atmosphere of this summer special day.
 I particularly liked when the mother of the bride helped her daughter put on her dress and despite some minor issues, inherent in weddings, we were on time for the ceremony.
 What I love about the event space is the massive windows on the second floor, where the ceremony took place.
 They give the place a romantic atmosphere and make photographer's life easier.
-The place was adorned with candles and the sofreh aghd (Persian wedding spread) was out of this world.

 According to Sassafraz, the wedding related cost starts at $155 per person and includes a 7 hour continental bar (13% tax and 18% gratuity apply).
 Guests can pick from a menu at the table and the dishes are identical to those in the a-la-carte menu.
 The establishment offers dairy free and gluten free options.